CZF does not have the Existence Property: Introduction

 In particular Myhill rejected the power set axiom in favour of the weaker exponentiation axiom because of the more predicative nature of exponentiation.
 He chose bounded separation over full separation for the same reason.

 $\czf$ arose via the second approach in \cite{Aczel78} where Aczel showed that set theory can be interpreted into the predicative Martin-L\"{o}f type theory.
-Aczel also dropped the three sorted approach of $\cst$ and defined the following theories over the same language as $\zf$.
+Aczel also dropped the three sorted approach of $\cst$, instead working over the same language as $\zf$.

 \begin{definition} $\czf$ is the theory with (intuitionistic logic and) the following axioms

 \begin{enumerate} \item Extensionality \item Bounded Separation \item Pairing \item Union \item Strong Infinity \item Subset Collection: the schema